Perrigo: Acquisitions

 On 9 January 2008, the firm acquired Galpharm Healthcare, Ltd., a supplier of over-the-counter store brand pharmaceuticals in the United Kingdom.
 On 16 September 2008, the firm acquired J.B.
 Laboratories.
 On 6 October 2008, it acquired Laboratorios Diba S.A., enabling the company to market its products in Mexico.
 On 13 November 2008, it acquired Unico Holdings, a manufacturer of store brand pediatric electrolytes, enemas and feminine hygiene products for retail consumers in the U.S.

 On 1 March 2010, the firm acquired Orion Laboratories Pty, Ltd., a supplier of over-the-counter (OTC) store brand pharmaceutical products in Australia and New Zealand.
 On 23 March 2010, it acquired PBM Holdings, Inc., a producer of over-the-counter store brand infant formula and baby foods in the United States, Canada, Mexico and China.

 On 20 January 2011, the firm announced that it would acquire Paddock Laboratories Inc., with the deal expected to close in fiscal 2012.

 In September 2012, Perrigo announced its intention to enter the animal wellness category by acquiring the assets of Sergeant's Pet Care Products, Inc., a privately held manufacturer of over-the-counter companion animal healthcare products.

 On 11 February 2013, Perrigo announced the completion of the acquisition of Rosemont Pharmaceuticals Ltd., a specialty and generic prescription pharmaceutical company focused on the manufacturing and marketing of oral liquid formulations.

 On 29 July 2013, the firm announced that it would acquire Élan, a pharmaceutical firm based in Dublin.
 The Élan acquisition enabled Perrigo to reincorporate as an Irish company using Élan's headquarters (although the executive offices remained in Allegan), lowering its effective tax rate (called a tax inversion).

-In November 2014, Perrigo announced it had agreed to buy Belgian health-products provider Omega Pharma approximately $4.5 billion (€3.6 billion).
+In November 2014, Perrigo announced it had agreed to buy Belgian health-products provider Omega Pharma for approximately $4.5 billion (€3.6 billion).
 The transaction was completed in March 2015.

 In August 2016, the company announced it would acquire US national distributor of over-the-counter medicines, Geiss, Destin & Dunn.

 In May 2019, Perrigo announced it would acquire Ranir Global Holdings LLC, boosting its oral self-care offering, with the transaction valued at $750 million.

 In February 2020, announced that it has reached an agreement to acquire the oral care assets of High Ridge Brands for $113 million.

 In March 2021, Perrigo confirmed it would sell off its generics business to Altaris Capital Partners for $1.55 billion.
 In September, the business announced it would acquire HRA Pharma from investment firms Astorg and Goldman Sachs Asset Management for $2.1 billion, and completed the acquisition in April 2022.